Skip to main content

 Most 4- and 5-year-olds enjoy making crafts.
 A fun and relatively inexpensive at-home birthday party idea is to set up different craft stations around the house or in the yard if the weather permits.
 Crafts can be seasonal, holiday-inspired, or a theme provided by the guest of honor.

 Divide the partygoers into small groups of three to four and have them rotate to each craft station.
-Set aside enough time at each craft station for kids to be able to complete the activity.
+Set aside enough time at each craft station for kids to complete the activity.
 Be sure to have an adult or teenage helper at each station to guide the craft.
 Provide bags for the kids to collect their projects.
 A cute party favor is a craft apron.
 Personalize each with a fabric marker.
 Allow an hour for the crafts, and afterward, serve pizza and cupcakes.

 Painting party

-Soon-to-be kindergarteners and preschoolers love to paint.
-There are so many creative ways for kids to explore painting with different materials.
-A painting party is ideal at home if your child’s birthday falls during warm weather months.
-Painting outdoors makes cleanup much easier and won’t cause stress for you.
-Like the craft party, set up different painting stations.
 Painting station ideas include finger painting, sponge painting, fabric painting, watercolors, and Q-tip painting.
 Place the kids in small groups and have an adult or a tween or teen to supervise.
 Kids can paint their own t-shirts with fabric markers for a keepsake favor too.
 Keep the artistic theme going by having the party guests decorate their own cupcakes before heading home.

 Game party

 Another simple at-home birthday party idea is an old-fashioned game party.
 They wouldn’t be 5-year-olds if they didn’t love playing games.
 Classic party games like pin-the-tail-on-the-donkey, hopscotch, Simon Says, freeze dance, musical chairs, egg and spoon racing, and bean bag tossing are always a hit.
 You’ll definitely need a lot of energy and extra helpers for a game party because an adult will need to lead the activities and keep the kids organized.
-A game party is a perfect pick if your child has a small guest list.
-Anywhere from 8 to 10 kids is perfect for this type of party.
-If you’re not comfortable leading the games, consider hiring a college student majoring in early childhood education to run the party.

 Cooking party

 Little hands really adore helping in the kitchen, which makes a cooking party a super tasty option.
 An at-home cooking party is another great choice for a short guest list.
 A cooking-themed party for five to eight guests is best.
 Start off by letting the young chefs decorate their own cooking aprons with fabric markers.
 The apron also serves as the favor.
 Kids can make their own pizzas.
 While the pizzas are cooking, have them create their own smoothies and decorate their cupcakes.
-When the pizza is ready, it’s time to eat and sing happy birthday.
+When the pizza is ready, it’s time to eat and sing “Happy Birthday.”

 Breakfast party